Azib Norazman

 Other Work

 I have a keen interest in Earth Observation (EO).
 Before my PhD, I was an EO Data Scientist with the University of Leicester and Sylvera where I used machine learning to quantify aboveground biomass to monitor the performance of carbon offsets.
-The wider perspective is to build confidence and transparency in the carbon market as we work towards Net Zero.
+The wider goal is to build confidence and transparency in the carbon market as we work towards Net Zero.
 I also held a part-time position in a start-up company specialising in cost-effective satellites to explore their next avenue of satellites in EO.

 Roles